Privacy Policy

 Legal basis

-In cases where such a process serves other, optional purposes, this will only take place on the basis of Section 25 (1) TDDDG with your consent in accordance with Art.
-6 (1) lit. a GDPR.
-Your consent can be revoked at any time.
-The provisions of the GDPR and the Federal Data Protection Act (BDSG) apply to the processing of your personal data.
+In cases where such a process serves other, optional purposes, it will only take place with your consent pursuant to Art.
+6 para.
+1 lit. a. in accordance with Section 25 para.
+1 TDDDG. a GDPR.
+You can withdraw your consent at any time.
+The processing of your personal data is subject to the provisions of the GDPR and the Federal Data Protection Act (BDSG).

 Use of cookies and similar technologies